Albert Milani

 1892-1977

-Albert Milani was a talented marble sculptor who settled in Knoxville after 1913.
+Albert Palamede Milani was a talented marble sculptor who settled in Knoxville after 1913.
 He began working for the Candoro Marble Company in 1927 and created decorative marble sculpture for buildings around the country during his long career with Candoro.
 Milani usually used imagery from classical antiquity interpreted in a sleek, modern art deco style.
 One of the sculptor's major projects in Knoxville was carving the eagles on the façade of the Knoxville Post Office in 1934.

 Tennessee Supreme Court building